norabbull/Willow2/Willow1.0/Documentation/README.txt

 2. Phylogenetic distance matrix files
-Distance matrices are created from Newick-format phylogenetic distance files in R, see "R_scripts/newick2phydist.R" for details.
+Distance matrices are created from Newick-format phylogenetic distance files in R, see "R_scripts/newickToDistmat.R" for details.
-The distance matrices are stored in a folder, where all files in folder are processed in one job-run.
+All distance matrix files in a folder are processed in one job-run.
 Path to folder is specified in main_config.
 Files are in csv-format.